1-rafael-1/air-quality-monitor/README.md

 ### Power Monitoring

+The Waveshare board has a battery connector, that is wired to vsys, so not need for connections beside plugging in the battery.

 Power and charging detection is handled through VSYS voltage monitoring due to RP2350 E9 erratum affecting VBUS detection.

-+ **VSYS**: GPIO 29 (Battery voltage monitoring via ADC and charging detection)

 ### Battery